 Selling a product is not an issue for a fiduciary adviser, because they don’t have a product of their own to sell.
 Instead, the fiduciary is free to scan the market for the best possible investments to serve the interests of the client.

-Capital Partners is a good example of this confused situation.
-As investment advisers we are certified fiduciaries and we are audited each year to ensure we meet the fiduciary standards.
+As investment advisers, we are certified fiduciaries and we are audited each year to ensure we meet the fiduciary standards.
 We don’t receive a single penny of investment commissions so the only way we are paid for our financial planning and investment services is through agreed fee arrangements with clients.

 Capital Partners is the FPA Professional Practice of the Year and the IFA Boutique Advice Firm of the Year.
 We are committed to upholding the highest fiduciary standards, ensuring that the people who team up with us will live richer, happier lives.